mikebell/mikebell.io/content/cv.md

 # Mike Bell

-## DevOps Engineer - Remote & Manchester UK
+## Senior DevOps Engineer - Remote & Manchester UK

-DevOps Engineer focused on AWS, management, building and maintaining of infrastructure and projects.
+Senior DevOps Engineer focused on AWS, management, building and maintaining of infrastructure and projects.

 I’ve been remote working for over 9 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
 At MoJ Cloud Platform I manage, maintain and support users in our Kubernetes cluster.
 I've managed critical incidents professionally and often help other team members.
 I enjoy pairing up with colleagues and working on tough and interesting problems.